bhutta03/start_aptos_contract/README.md

 # start_aptos_contract
-An example to start smart contract
+An example to start smart contract.

 One thing to consider, if you are using windows sub-system for linux, always update wsl1 to wsl2 for aptos.
 ## Usage